ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 -E \<number of replicas>.
 Turns on replica exchange mode.
 Replica exchange mode is parallelized with OMP.
-This command will run for about a minute and produce trajectory for each replica.
+This command will run for about a minute and produce trajectory for each of the replicas.

 **Extracting a structure from the simulation trajectory:**